-In the image, the file "about.dtd" has been selected.
-Note that, in the previous image from Import partial glossary, the "autoconfig" and "cookie" nodes were leaf nodes, while in this image they are folders (since they are components, not files).
+In the image, the file "linkToolbar.dtd" has been selected.
+Note that, in the previous image from Import partial glossary, the "mac", "unix" and "win" nodes were leaf nodes, while in this image they are folders (since they are components, not files).